c3lang/c3-web/src/content/docs/Build Your Project/project-config.md

 #### `linked-libraries`

 This is a list of C libraries to link to.
-The names need to follow the normal naming standard for how libraries are provided to the system linker, so for example on Linux, libraries have names like `libfoo.a` but when presented to the linker the name is `foo`.
+The names need to follow the normal naming standard for how libraries are provided to the system linker.
+So, for example, on Linux libraries have names like `libfoo.a` but when presented to the linker the name is `foo`.
 As an example `"linked-libraries": ["curl"]` would on Linux look for the library `libcurl.a` and `libcurl.so` in the paths given by "linker-search-paths".